stonepros/stone/doc/dev/developer_guide/running-tests-locally.rst

 vstart_runner.py can take the following options -

---clear-old-log             deletes old log file before running the test --create                    create Ceph cluster before running a test --create-cluster-only       creates the cluster and quits; tests can be issued
+--clear-old-log             deletes old log file before running the test --create                    create Stone cluster before running a test --create-cluster-only       creates the cluster and quits; tests can be issued
                             later
---interactive               drops a Python shell when a test fails --log-ps-output             logs ps output; might be useful while debugging --teardown                  tears Ceph cluster down after test(s) has finished
+--interactive               drops a Python shell when a test fails --log-ps-output             logs ps output; might be useful while debugging --teardown                  tears Stone cluster down after test(s) has finished
                             runnng
 --kclient                   use the kernel cephfs client instead of FUSE --brxnet=<net/mask>         specify a new net/mask for the mount clients' network